ashutoshmjain/gita/src/mathuraChap11.md

 Fairy responded "yes" with a smile - and can you send us the link to the next session.
 Can't wait to find what was `Matsya's` mission.

-If we had the link, we would have watched the next episode last night itself - laughed the Friend pouring over the coffee in three mugs
+If we had the link, we would have watched the next episode last night itself - laughed the Friend pouring over black coffee in three mugs

 Hmm - we don't have the next episode up yet - said the Angel - and before you figure out next of `Matsya`, you need to check out the story of `Ganga` and `Shantnu`.
 And I only know half the story - the skeleton without context.

 That is such a bummer - complained the Friend.
 There must be a way to get the complete picture - with story as it happened and the context.

-To really understand the context, you will need to see my Mentor - Angel said with an apology in his eyes and smile on his lips - I really didn't know it was so interesting for you guys!
+To really understand the context, you will need to see my Mentor - Angel said with an apology in his eyes and smile on his lips - I really didn't see it getting so interesting for you guys!
 He obviously underestimated the curiosity ..

 Can we Zoom in with him ? - asked the Friend.

-Unfortunately no! - In Summer, he lives off the grid  It is only 30 mins flight though - I can schedule you guys if you wanna go see him at Lake Tahoe - said the Angel - that is summer home.
-Well, for most of the year! - he added.
+Unfortunately no! - In Summer, he lives off the grid  It is only 30 mins flight though - I can schedule you guys if you wanna go see him at Lake Tahoe - said the Angel - you can charge your return flight at his place - it is summer home and he got a fast charger last year when administration refused to put a super charger for his home for he is the only one in one mile radius ! - he added.

-I wish I could join you; but I am gone for a week - said the Angel - not hiding at all that he hated his work!
-How could he tell others that he managed bio-engineered bees that were planted in deep forest - they did maximise honey but they turned super poisonous - a consequence that was never considered in the design.
-The nature demanded - if you have more, you must equip yourself more to protect it.
+I wish I could join you guys; but I am gone for a week - said the Angel - not hiding at all that he hated his work!
+How could he tell others that he managed bio-engineered bees planted in deep forests - they did make 5x honey but they turned 10x poisonous - a consequence that was never considered in the design.
+The nature demanded - if you have more, you must equip yourself even more to protect it.
 If the woke media got a hint of it, his career was on the line, but more for the hate he was sure to get from his own circle - The "Fairy", in particular.

 To his good luck, the last episode (with the bees) didn't get much attention even though Fairy - unaware of the situation - posted about it.
 How could he save the man?
-The rescue, he was sure had the Fairy killed at a single sting.
+The rescue attempt, he was sure, had the Fairy killed at a single sting.
 She didn't have the patched genes active as a protection against the poison.
 Even though he knew, a technology that killed a single human, was programmed to be wiped off in central intelligence (that was the bargain that Intelligence secured in lieu of all the automation and practically free life) - pursue till "one human death", yet he let a human die just to save the Fairy.
+The lost life was attributed to the forest fire even though identification was impossible for the there was hardly anything left in over-burnt ashes.
+The first thing he did after the incident was remove the bees from the spot and remove the location from department database.
+Fortunately there was no entry on the distributed ledger - he thought.

-He was happy that he prioritized love over success - and probably that was the good `Karma` that her best Friend too was focused on `Matsya`.
+At the end of it, he was happy that he prioritized love over success - and probably that was the good `Karma` that her best Friend too was focused on `Matsya`.
 He wanted she never asked questions about the real incident.
 Lying was not his strong suite!
+And he did try rescue the man - at least gave him an offer that the man disrespectfully declined.

 Can we go today ?
 Its been a while I went to the lake - said Fairy after mulling over her calendar, and also looking at her Friend if she was fine to fly !
-And she saw a "yes" in her eyes - I am pretty open today till an evening dinner - the Friend said peeking on her watch.
+And she saw a "yes" in her eyes - I am pretty open today till an evening dinner - the Friend said peeking over her watch.

 Sure, let me check and I will drop a note from my commute.
 Do check with him his theory on Prime Numbers.
 I too want to understand that piece - Angel was gone with a mug of coffee in his hand and toast in his mouth - busy life of the affluent!

 ----

 The flight to the lake was pleasant.
-There was still some snow on the peaks but otherwise the water was not frozen but everything looks great from inside of a "climate controlled" plush heated seat.
+There was still some snow on the peaks but otherwise the water was not frozen.
 They got the first feel of cold air when they stepped out of the chariot.
-53 degrees felt like 43.
+63 degrees felt like 53.
 They had landed in front of a small house and they found an old man open the door as they were about to knock.
 He must have seen the notification of an unknown car landing on his porch - they thought, though the old man had no notifications or even security cams.
 Angel had called him on his landline that Fairy had landed in his courtyard.
 He probably wanted to make sure the mentor didn't sleep because he loved to have an after meal nap from before the times Angel had met him -  almost twenty years back.
-Some people don't change - he though - as he waited for him to pick up the chorded land line - who uses the chord these days of star linked communication! - the resistance had secured a chorded network beyond central intelligence in lieu of granting the rights till "one human death".
+Some people don't change - he though - as he waited for him to pick up the chorded land line - who uses the chord these days of star linked communication! - the resistance had secured a chorded peer to peer network beyond central intelligence in lieu of granting the rights till "one human death".
 The angel was not sure if the Mentor was active member of the resistance but he was well aware that he tread the border line.
+More importantly, he had friends deep in both the sides and many times he had brokered high value agreements.

 Would you like some tea - Mentor asked - pointing them to the chairs in front of his table in rather large study room just by the entrance.